wfjm/w11/doc/README_known_issues.md

 The case id indicates the release when the issue was first recognized.

+### V0.50-3 {[issue #27](https://github.com/wfjm/w11/issues/27)} -- CPU: no mmu trap when instruction which clears trap enable itself causes a trap

+The MMU should issue an mmu trap if the instruction clearing the 'mmu trap enable' bit (bit 9 in ssr0) itself causes a trap.
+The 11/70 documentation clearly describes this behavior.

+This is the reason why test 063 of the `ekbee1` diagnostics currently fails.

+Since the MMU trap mechanism is is only available on 11/45 and 11/70, but not in the J11, it is not used by common operating systems.

+Therefore this is considered a to be a minor deficit.
+Will be fixed in an upcoming release.

 ### V0.50-6 {[issue #26](https://github.com/wfjm/w11/issues/26)} -- CPU: SSR0 trap bit set when access aborted

 The MMU should set the 'trap bit' in `SSR0` only when the access is not